 Combat Training Centers (CTCs) are where the Army’s fighting formations, brigade combat teams, go to conduct their culminating collective training events.
 In times of war, the CTCs have been used as the certifying evaluation of a unit’s readiness to conduct its assigned combat mission—the mission readiness exercise.

 There are only three physical CTCs in the US Army.
-The National Training Center (NTC) is in the California’s Mojave Desert, the Joint Readiness Training Center (JRTC) is in Louisiana’s wooded swamps, and the Joint Multinational Readiness Center (JMRC) is situated amid the rolling hills and wooded plains of southern Germany.
+The National Training Center (NTC) is in California’s Mojave Desert, the Joint Readiness Training Center (JRTC) is in Louisiana’s wooded swamps, and the Joint Multinational Readiness Center (JMRC) is situated amid the rolling hills and wooded plains of southern Germany.

 NTC, at Fort Irwin, California, was created in 1981 primarily to train armored units and contains roughly seven hundred thousand acres of land.
 JRTC was moved from Fort Chaffee, Arkansas to Fort Polk, Louisiana in 1993.
 It serves primarily as a training venue for light infantry units and is about two hundred thousand acres.
 JMRC, in Hohenfels, Germany, was formed in 1987 to train Army units stationed in Europe with only a little over forty thousand acres of training area.
 Each of the CTCs hosts a wide variety of units, to include different services and nations, but they were designed to train specific types of units and to simulate very specific training environments.
 Most US Army units will rotate through JRTC or NTC every two years.